-- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+- Usually, calling Member Services is the first step.
+If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - Grievances will be handled as soon as possible, but no longer than 30 calendar days, or within 24 hours for expedited grievances.
-If additional information is required to make a determination that is in the best interest of the member, or if the member requests it, the Grievance and Appeals Coordinator may request an additional 14 day extension and shall promptly notify the member in writing and explain the reason for the delay - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.
+If additional information is required to make a determination that is in the best interest of the member, or if the member requests it, the Grievance and Appeals Coordinator may request an additional 14 day extension and shall promptly notify the member in writing and explain the reason for the delay.

+• The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.